TNTurnerLab/GPU_accelerated_de_novo_workflow/denovo_workflow/README.md

 * depth_value: Depth value filter.
 * out_dir:  Output directory.

-The input is a folders that hold vcfs from DeepVariant and Haplotypecaller.
+The input is a folder that hold vcfs from DeepVariant and Haplotypecaller.
 Make sure that each caller is in a separate folder.
 The snake will run all trios listed within the family file, so please ensure that the trios intended to be run matches the input within the folders.

 The output are multiple vcf files.
 The main de novo calls are found in vcf files with the suffix:  _position.vcf